NadaAlsaid/Snake_Gam/README.md

 - Nodemcu esp8266
   - communicate with Arduino uno by UART protocal so when the player choose certain level Arduino uno recive that so the player can play the level that he/she wants
 - 8*8 led dot matrix
-  - Show the body of the snake
+  - Show the body of the snake and the ball
 - Joystick
   - Moves the snake
 - LCD